kampaitees/Data-Exploration-Handling-Challenges-of-Medical-Image-Data/README.md

 ### Weighted Loss Equation

-**Calculate the loss for the zero-th label**
+Calculate the loss for the zero-th label

-**The loss is made up of two terms.
+The loss is made up of two terms.
 To make it easier to read the code, we will calculate each of these terms separately.
-We are giving each of these two terms a name for explanatory purposes, but these are not officially called *losspos* or *lossneg***
+We are giving each of these two terms a name for explanatory purposes, but these are not officially called *losspos* or *lossneg*.

 - *losspos*: we'll use this to refer to the loss where the actual label is positive (the positive examples).
 - *lossneg*: we'll use this to refer to the loss where the actual label is negative (the negative examples).